When the DC input voltage increases, how does it affect the voltage drop across R2 in a circuit?

 Prepare for the Avionics Electronics Technician Test with comprehensive flashcards and multiple-choice questions.
 Each query is designed to enhance your understanding and is accompanied by detailed explanations.
 Ace your exam today!

-When the DC input voltage increases, the voltage drop across R2 increases due to Ohm's Law, which states that the voltage drop (V) across a resistor is equal to the current (I) flowing through it multiplied by the resistance (R), expressed as V = I * R.
+In a circuit with resistors, the voltage drop across a resistor is governed by Ohm's Law, which states that the voltage drop (V) across a resistor is equal to the current (I) flowing through it multiplied by the resistance (R), or V = I * R. When the DC input voltage increases, this typically leads to an increase in the total current flowing through the circuit, assuming the resistance values remain unchanged.

 Subscribe